The “Ralph loop” is a popular workflow but nobody seems to explain it in layman’s terms.

 - Filter tasks by priority, persist in URL

-But here is the key: you are going to let the AI to both read and write your TODO list.
+But here is the key: you are going to let the AI both read and write your TODO list.

 You be the Ralph